(To contact me, use the form at the bottom of this page.)

-That’s what we intend to explore here.
-While Gandhi, King and Sharp have much to teach us, the 21st century is seeing amazing new approaches to the drive for social change.
+That’s what I intend to explore here.
+While Gandhi, King and Sharp have much to teach us, the 21st century is seeing amazing new approaches to the drive for social justice and political change.

-The ideological bias will be the advancement of popular empowerment.
-This entails the dispersal of political power through increasingly skilled resistance to centralized, entrenched institutions.
+The Nonviolence 3.0 blog focuses primarily on strategies, tactics and methods rather than issues.
+The broad goal is the advancement of popular empowerment.
+This entails the dispersal of social power through increasingly skilled resistance to centralized, entrenched institutions and authoritarian governments.

-This blog is not about pacifism.
-When disagreements arise there is clearly a role for love, peacemaking, conciliation and negotiation.
+This blog is not about philosophical pacifism.
+It is about power.
+When disagreements arise, there is clearly a role for love, peacemaking, conciliation and negotiation.
 But at some point those things may not be enough.
-Conflict is necessary and inevitable.
-The question we will explore is how to increase the effectiveness of conflict using nonviolent strategies that minimize the damage to people and society.
+Conflict is inevitable and sometimes necessary.
+The question is how to increase the effectiveness of that conflict using nonviolent strategies that minimize the damage to people and society.

 I grew up in New Jersey, spent most of my life in Southern California, and currently find myself in Raleigh, NC.
 I’ve written about Gene Sharp and civil resistance for Commonweal, The Progressive, Peace Magazine, Waging Nonviolence and elsewhere.